MicrosoftDocs/azure-docs/articles/machine-learning/how-to-interactive-jobs.md

     You can also use the `sleep infinity` command.
 However, note that if you use `sleep infinity`, you will need to cancel the job to let go of the compute resource (and stop billing).

-2. Run command `az ml job create --file <path to your job yaml file> --workspace-name <your workspace name> --resource-group <your resource group name> --subscription <sub-id> `.
+2. Run command `az ml job create --file <path to your job yaml file> --workspace-name <your workspace name> --resource-group <your resource group name> --subscription <sub-id> `to submit your training job.
 For more details on running a job via CLIv2, check out this [article](./how-to-train-model.md).

 ---